nickils/Golem/README.md

 session and read the results.
 Treat the setup line like a password.
 It expires on every Studio restart.

-- The CLI (`cli.js`, about 200 lines) is the only code that runs on the agent side.
-Read it here, or fetch without writing anything:
-`npx golem-bridge connect <channelId> --print`.
+- `connect` verifies
+Studio is alive over HTTPS and stamps your channel ID into local copies.
+Read all three files here before running anything, or fetch with `--print` to inspect without writing.
-- `connect` only accepts hex channel IDs, talks HTTPS to the relay only (never follows redirects), times out stalled requests, caps response sizes, validates the payload shape before writing, and prints SHA-256 hashes of both files.
-It writes nothing unless every check passes, and tells you to review both files before running anything.
+- `connect` only accepts hex channel IDs, talks HTTPS to the relay only (never follows redirects), times out stalled requests, and caps response sizes.
+The only data it acts on is a small `ping` reply.
 - There are no baked-in Firebase credentials or signing keys: the channel ID itself is the capability, and transport runs over HTTPS.
 Public client code cannot hold a secret, so any "signed responses" scheme here would be theater rather than security.
 - Socket.dev flags the "URL strings" in this package (the relay address).
 That is informational: the relay address is the product.
-The setup payload is validated as described above before anything is written.